 Free Motorhome Camping UK- some basic guidelines

 It's a tough one.
 We love to wild camp (or free camp, if you prefer), but we try to do it far away from everyone else.
 In the UK, that is becoming more and more difficult to do.
-At the moment, there are still places where it is tolerated for people to camp overnight, provided they are considerate and responsible, following these simple rules:
+At the moment, there are still places where it is tolerated for people to camp overnight, provided they are considerate and responsible, following these simple guidelines:

-- Only stay up to 3 nights in any one place
+- Only stay one night in any one place

-- Keep well away from buildings and don't block anyone's view (unless you seek owner's permission
+- Keep well away from buildings and don't block anyone's view (unless you seek owner's permission)

 - Take away all litter

 - Obey local bylaws (especially where you need a permit to park in certain places)

 There are some beautiful places to stop in Scotland, especially in the Highlands, and it would be a great shame if these were closed off to Motorhomers completely.
 Having said that, many places in England are being shut off, so I expect the same to happen in Scotland before too long.
 Better get up there quickly while you can!